inadarei/justgo/README.md

 ## How to run:

 1. Install a working Docker environment
-2. cd to the project's root folder and run `docker-compose build` (optional but good step)
+2. cd to the project's root folder and run `docker-compose build --no-cache` (optional but good step)
 3. In the same folder, run: `docker-compose up -d`
 4. If you get a clean output, you can check which port the server attached to by running: `docker-compose ps`